Best stick vacuum cleaners in Australia for 2024: the top powerful and convenient cordless vacuums

 Reasons to avoid

-The 1.9-litre dust canister is the largest in this guide and holds 150% more debris than the Dyson V15 Detect, meaning that you don't have to empty it often.
+The 1.9-litre dust canister is the largest in this guide and holds 150% more debris than the standard Dyson vacuums, meaning that you don't have to empty it often.
 The cleaning head is also wider than usual, which means you’ll be able to cover more ground, faster – another feature that makes it well-suited to larger homes.

-However, we found that the larger size made the vacuum cumbersome and heavy to use in handheld mode, so it's best suited for use on the floors throughout the home rather than reaching for the corners of the room.
+However, in our experience with the V11 Outsize (which is no longer available in Australia), a larger size made the vacuum cumbersome and heavy to use in handheld mode, so it's best suited for use on the floors throughout the home rather than reaching for the corners of the room.

 The best mid-tier cordless stick vacuum